- You need to have a FAS-DPD chlorine test

 - Run the pump 24/7 until you are done SLAMing

-- Add enough chlorine to bring FC up to shock level (or a little higher)
+- Test the FC level and add enough chlorine to bring FC up to shock level (see here for correct shock level)

 - CC is 0.5 or lower;